Margate Before Regeneration

 Arlington House, Margate

-Iconic Buildings and Seaside Landmarks in 2011 Margate
+Margate’s Iconic Buildings and Seaside Landmarks

 Arlington House, the 1960s Brutalist tower overlooking the seafront, appears not as an architectural icon but as a familiar part of daily life, worn by weather and time.
 Nearby, Arlington Square Arcade stands quieter still, its boarded-up shops suspended between past purpose and an uncertain future.

-Dreamland Margate on the edge of regeneration
+Dreamland Margate before regeneration

 Arlington Arcade, Margate